 In August 1987, our regiment, 75 Medium Regiment was about to move out from Delhi to the Kashmir Valley.
 Captain Pratap Singh, being posted on compassionate grounds and having spent two years, the time had come for return to his parent regiment as per the norms in the Army.
 Captain Desh Raj and I moved with the advance party to the Kashmir Valley.

-Captain Pratap called me up to say that he had walked up to our Commanding Officer (CO) Colonel Mahaveer Singh and had requested him that he would like to continue with our regiment and wanted his parent regiment to be changed to 75 Medium.
-He also said that he had enjoyed the two years he served with our regiment and that he had developed a special attachment to the soldiers and officers.
-Colonel Mahaveer accepted Captain Pratap’s request and contacted the Army Headquarters and thus Captain Pratap’s parent regiment was changed to 75 Medium Regiment and he moved with the regiment to the Kashmir Valley in November 1987.
+Captain Pratap called me up to say that he had walked up to our Commanding Officer (CO) Colonel Mahaveer Singh and had requested him that he liked to continue with our regiment and wanted his parent regiment to be changed to 75 Medium.
+He also said that he had enjoyed the two years he served with our Regiment and that he had developed a special attachment to the soldiers and officers.
+Colonel Mahaveer accepted Captain Pratap’s request and contacted the Army Headquarters and thus Captain Pratap’s parent regiment was changed to 75 Medium Regiment, and he moved with the regiment to the Kashmir Valley in November 1987.

-Our regiment was to induct its first Observation Post team in Siachen Glacier in March 1988.
-The choice was between Captain Pratap and I. Colonel Mahaveer had briefed us in December 1987 to select our team and also to prepare and train for the impending task.
-At that time the Brigade Headquarters wanted an officer to be attached with them as an administrative staff officer for six months and so Colonel Mahaveer said that one of us will go to the Siachen Glacier and the other to the Brigade Headquarters.
+Our Regiment was to induct its first Observation Post team in Siachen Glacier in March 1988.
+The choice was between Captain Pratap and I. Colonel Mahaveer briefed us in December 1987 to select our team and also to prepare and train for the impending task.
+At that time the Brigade Headquarters wanted an officer to be attached with them as an administrative staff officer for six months and so Colonel Mahaveer said, “One of you will go to the Siachen Glacier and the other to the Brigade Headquarters.”

 Siachen Glacier, one of the world’s largest glaciers, is situated North of Leh.
 This land, the world’s highest battleground located at about 5,750 m (18,875 ft), will test human endurance against the rigours of high altitude and turbulent terrain.
 Ever since Indian forces occupied the Siachen Glacier in 1984, both India and Pakistan have fought intermittent artillery duels and many attempts were made by Pakistan to capture the territory.
 In winter, temperatures here can plummet to minus 70 degrees Celsius and winds of up to 160 km an hour can come without warning.
 Over the past several years, soldiers have seen amputation of limbs lost to frostbite and death by pulmonary edema.
 Many soldiers have lost their lives to avalanches or falling into crevasses during patrols.
 According to some estimates, 90% of the casualties in Siachen have been due to weather and altitude, rather than actual fighting.